Time-lag in hadronic channel: to explore delayed VHE-flare of 3C 279: Multi-wavelength Observations of 3C 279

-We collected the multi-wavelength data of radio, optical, and X-rays for quasar 3C 279 synchronized with the Fermi-LAT flare from 14 January 2018 to 22 January 2018 from \cite{2019ZAHIR.484.3168S}.
-The details of observation time for the multi-wavelength are listed in Table-\ref{tabtime}.
-The HE data detected by FERMI-LAT is again analyzed here for better understanding.
-We extract the VHE light curve data observed by H.E.S.S from in\cite{Oberholzer:2019dnz}.
+We collected the multi-wavelength data (UV, optical and X-rays) synchronized with the \textit{Fermi}-LAT flare from 14 January 2018 to 22 January 2018 (58132 to 58140 Modified Julian Days (MJD)) from \cite{2019ZAHIR.484.3168S} and the HE data from \textit{Fermi}-LAT analysis discussed in section \ref{secFermi-LAT}}.
+The VHE light curve data observed by H.E.S.S. from \cite{Emery:2019llm,Oberholzer:2019dnz}.